nic-dgl104-winter-2024/rrj-Ting-Yu-Chen/README.md

 It supports OOP to the following extents

 **Classes and Objects**: Dart allows you to define classes and create objects based on those classes.
-Classes can have properties (fields) and methods.
+Classes can have properties (fields) and methods (Classes,  n.d.).

 **Inheritance**: Dart supports single inheritance, meaning a class can inherit from only one superclass.
-Moreover, Dart also supports mixins, which allow classes to reuse code from multiple sources.
+Moreover, Dart also supports mixins, which allow classes to reuse code from multiple sources (Extend,  n.d.).

-**Abstraction**: Dart supports abstraction, allowing you to define abstract classes and methods that provide a blueprint for other classes to implement.
+**Abstraction**: Dart supports abstraction, allowing you to define abstract classes and methods that provide a blueprint for other classes to implement (Class modifiers,  n.d.).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>